 Non-allergic rhinitis can occur due to irritation, often caused by extreme temperatures, low humidity, or smoke inhalation.
 Viruses like the cold and flu, as well as medications that affect certain hormones, are other potential causes of non allergic rhinitis.

 Vasomotor rhinitis is another cause of rhinitis that is not related to allergy.
 When common causes have been ruled out, especially allergic rhinitis, and the cause is still unclear, vasomotor rhinitis is the usual suspect.

 The term “vasomotor” refers to vasodilation and vasoconstriction, which are processes that widen and shrink blood vessels.

 - Smoke, cooking odors

 - Air pollution

-Gustatory rhinitis is the term for rhinitis caused by eating spicy foods.
+Gustatory rhinitis is the name given to rhinitis associated with eating.
 This is a very common experience, and almost anyone who has had a spicy meal has found themselves sniffling afterwards.
 For some people, this can be a desirable effect, helping them clear their sinuses.

 If you suspect spicy foods are the cause of your runny nose after you eat, consider toning down the spice.
 Adding dairy products or other fat-containing foods to your meal can help reduce the impact of spicy foods.
 That’s why Indian restaurants often offer a yogurt dish called raita with their dishes.